avinache/PowerPulse/README.md

 **Feature Scaling**
 Finally, we applied both normalization and standardization techniques to rescale the selected numerical features.
 This step ensured that all input variables were on a similar scale, which is particularly important for algorithms sensitive to feature magnitude, such as linear models.

+**Feature and Target Selection**
+To develop an effective prediction model for household energy consumption, we began by selecting relevant input features and defining the target variable.
+After examining the dataset, we excluded the 'Date' column due to its non-numeric, non-predictive nature, and also removed 'Active Power' from the feature set, as it was designated as the target variable for prediction.
+These continuous numerical variables were considered potentially influential in predicting active power consumption.

+**Target Variable Definition**
+The target variable, Active Power, represents the real power consumed by a household and is measured as a continuous variable.
+Its numeric and unbounded nature made it suitable for regression-based modeling approaches.

+**Model Selection**
+Given the continuous nature of the target and the linear relationships observed during correlation analysis, we selected the Linear Regression algorithm as a baseline model.
+This approach is not only interpretable but also efficient for establishing a foundational performance benchmark.

+**Data Splitting**
+To evaluate the model’s generalizability, the dataset was split into training and testing subsets.
+This allows the model to learn patterns from the training data and validate its performance on previously unseen data.
+A standard train-test split ratio (e.g., 80/20 or 70/30) was used to ensure a fair evaluation.

+**Model Training and Prediction**
+The Linear Regression model was trained using the selected input features.
+After training, the model was used to generate predictions on both the training and test sets.
+This step helped assess whether the model was underfitting or overfitting the data.

+**Performance Evaluation**
+To quantify the model's performance, we used the Root Mean Squared Error (RMSE) as the primary evaluation metric.
+RMSE provides a clear measure of the average magnitude of prediction errors, penalizing larger deviations more heavily.
+Lower RMSE values indicate better alignment between predicted and actual consumption values.